EDUCATOR COACH:

 Contrary to what some folks might have you believe; I enjoy writing and in general tend to write well.
 Below is the list of articles published during and after my work as a doctoral student at Columbia University.

-It is an honor to be part of innovation and change in terms of Audience Accessibility.
-Ceramics Monthly, which is published by the American Ceramic Society/Ceramics Art Network, now provides Audio files for "Readers" to listen to featured articles.
+Ceramics Monthly, which is published by the American Ceramic Society/Ceramics Art Network, now provides Audio files for "readers" to listen to featured articles which increases audience accessibility to content.
+It was an honor to have my article on Willi Singleton be among the first audio accessible articles presented by Ceramics Monthly.
 You may see, read, and hear my article "Willi Singleton and American Chawan" which was published in the February 2024 edition of Ceramics Monthly at:

 Buck.
 A. (2023).
 Unpacking "Funk You Too!
 Humor and Irreverence in Ceramic Sculpture" at the Museum of Art and Design.